Executive Pension Term Assurance

 What is Executive Pension Term Assurance?

-Executive Pension Term Assurance is an occupational pension scheme, set up and normally paid for by the employer, so the premiums usually qualify for tax relief.
+Pension Term Assurance is an occupational pension scheme, set up and normally paid for by the employer, so the premiums usually qualify for tax relief.
 If the employee dies before retirement, the lump sum amount can help their family survive without having the employee’s income to rely on.
 The cover lasts until the employee leaves employment or reaches retirement age, which will normally be their 65th birthday, (but it may be earlier/later) subject to Revenue terms & conditions.

 Who can get cover with Executive Pension Term Assurance?

 If an employee’s income is assessed for Income Tax under Schedule E, then this plan is suitable for them.
-They have to be resident in Ireland and over the age of 18.
+They must be resident in Ireland and over the age of 18.
 The plan is set up by the employer under trust, the trustee is the owner of the plan, but it is the employee who is covered.

 What are the tax advantages?